ietf-rats-wg/eat/draft-ietf-rats-eat.md

 In some cases it may be by content type (e.g., MIME type).
 In other cases it may be through use of CBOR tags.
 There is no fixed mechanism across all use cases.

+A DEB is a Detached EAT Bundle that is defined in {{DEB}}.
+It is a simple structure to hold a collection of detached EAT submodules and the EAT that signs them.
+It can be either CBOR or JSON format.

 ## CDDL